javalava12/Tindog/README.md

 # Tindog
-Tinder like website for Dogs to meet their walkign partners
+Tinder like website for Dogs to meet their walking partners